-Appendix 7 Equalities Analysis of the Proposed Submission Local Plan
+Appendix 7 Equalities Analysis of the Local Plan Version for Adoption

 Equalities Analysis is a way of considering the impact of policies and decisions on specific individuals and groups that are protected from discrimination by the Equalities Act.
 It involves using equality information to understand the potential or actual effects.
 Equalities Analysis allows equality considerations to be taken into account before a policy is implemented.
 It is an ongoing process which follows the policy development and review cycle.